Thank you for sending your enquiry! One of our team members will contact you shortly.

 Module 5: Defect Management

-- The defect lifecycle: detection, reporting, triage, resolution, and closure.
+- Defect lifecycle: detection, reporting, triage, resolution, and closure.

 - Writing effective defect reports using JIRA.